open-life-science/ols-9/week-02/week-02-template.md

 **Code of conduct and community participation guidelines** [https://openlifesci.org/code-of-conduct](https://openlifesci.org/code-of-conduct)

-   * If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the organisers - Bérénice, Malvika, Yo, Paz and Emmy. (team@openlifesci.org).
+   * If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the organisers - Bérénice, Malvika, Yo and Taj. (team@we-are-ols.org).
-   * To report an issue involving one of the organisers, please email one of the members individually (berenice@we-are-ols.org, malvika@we-are-ols.org, yo@we-are-ols.org, emmy@we-are-ols.org, paz@we-are-ols.org).
+   * To report an issue involving one of the organisers, please email one of the members individually (berenice@we-are-ols.org, malvika@we-are-ols.org, yo@we-are-ols.org, tajuddeen@we-are-ols.org).

 **Breakout room**: Speaking and Writing: